 Extending beyond homelessness, hunger and poverty has an extremely detrimental impact on student performance.
-Poor student performance leads to disengagement with peers, truancy and crime and other community-wide impacts which may contribute to a vicious cycle that could prevent these individuals, as adults, from gaining access to services, jobs, housing, and education as an adult.
+Poor student performance leads to disengagement with peers, truancy and crime and other community-wide impacts.

-In terms of resources, the Ferndale School District has a designated Homeless Liaison23 and family community coordinators assigned to each elementary school.
+In terms of resources, the Ferndale School District has a designated Homeless Liaison11 and family community coordinators assigned to each elementary school.
 They work on a case-by-case basis to keep kids stable throughout their academic career, including providing transportation, food and additional support.